 Location.
 33° 5.574′ N, 86° 48.397′ W. Marker is in Calera, Alabama, in Shelby County.
 Marker is at the intersection of State Road 25 and County Road 23, on the right when traveling east on State Road 25.
 Touch for map.
 Marker is at or near this postal address: 7444 State Highway 25, Calera AL 35040, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Montevallo High School (approx. 3.2 miles away); Welcome To Historic Montevallo (approx. 3.3 miles away); Alabama Historical Association University Of Montevallo National Historic District (approx. 3.3 miles away); King House (approx. 3.3 miles away); The Liberty Bell (approx. 3½ miles away); The Liberty Bell Garden (approx. 3½ miles away); The Lucille Ryals Thompson Colonial Chapel/One Nation Under God (approx. 3½ miles away).
+Montevallo High School (approx. 3.2 miles Welcome To Historic Montevallo (approx. 3.3 miles away); Alabama Historical Association (approx. 3.3 miles away); University Of Montevallo National Historic District (approx. 3.3 miles away); King House (approx. 3.3 miles away); Lynching in America / Lynching in Montevallo (approx. 3.4 miles away); The Liberty Bell (approx. 3˝ miles away); The Liberty Bell Garden (approx. 3˝ miles away).

 Also see . . .
 National Academy of Sciences Memoir (pdf file).
 (Submitted on August 14, 2014, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on July 25, 2018.
-This page originally submitted on August 14, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 458 times since then and 19 times this year.
+It was originally submitted on August 14, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 530 times since then and 14 times this year.
 Photos: 1, 2, 3, 4. submitted on August 14, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.